Sleep inertia: symptoms, causes and treatment

 How to prevent sleep inertia

-There are five ways you can prevent sleep inertia.
+There are five ways you can prevent this groggy state.

-- Drinking coffee first thing in the morning will provide your system with a jolt of energy and wakefulness that will pick you up from a sleep inertia slump.
+- Drinking coffee first thing in the morning will provide your system with a jolt of energy and wakefulness that will pick you up from a groggy slump.

 - Scheduling a nap in the afternoon can also keep sleep inertia at bay.
 A snooze of 10 to 30 minutes will refresh you so you can offset any drowsiness you might feel.